-- 5. Discharge to the floor, to a an indirect waste receptor or to the outdoors.
-Where discharging to the outdoors in areas subject to freezing, discharge piping shall be first piped to an indirect waste receptor through an air gap located in a conditioned area. - Discharge in a manner that does not cause personal injury or structural damage. - 7.
+- 5. Discharge to the floor, to an indirect waste receptor or to the outdoors. - 6.
+Discharge in a manner that does not cause personal injury or structural damage. - 7.
 Discharge to a termination point that is readily observable by the building occupants. - 8.
 Not be trapped. - 9.
 Be installed so as to flow by gravity. - 10.
-Not terminate less than 6 inches or more above grade the floor or more than 6 inches above the waste receptor. - 11.
-Not have a threaded connection at the end of such piping. - 12.
+Terminate not more than 6 inches above and not less than two times the discharge pipe diameter above the floor or flood level rim of the waste receptor.

+- 11. Not have a threaded connection at the end of such piping. - 12.
 Not have valves or tee fittings. - 13.
 Be constructed of those materials listed in Section 605.4 or materials tested, rated and approved for such use in accordance with ASME A112.4.1.